Tunable Bands in 1D Fractional Quantum Media: Behavior for

 \onecolumngrid

 \twocolumngrid

+From the fractional orders $q$ that mark the completion of band inversion, we determined the proportionality governing inversion sensitivity by fitting a power law to the independent variation of $q$ with $V_0$, $L$, and $W$.
+Fits were retained only when the coefficient of determination satisfied $0.9 < R^2 < 1.0$, and any data points with a z-score greater than 3 were excluded as outliers.
+From the accepted fits, we calculated the mean exponents and their standard deviations.
+We found that within a periodic rectangular potential, the fractional order at which the ground band completes its inversion scales as $q \propto V_0^{-0.28\pm0.05}$, $q \propto L^{-0.35\pm0.08}$, and $q \propto W^{-0.49\pm0.06}$.

+The consequence of these scaling relationships is control of the valley separation via individual tuning of $V_0$, $L$, or $W$.
+Specifically, adjusting the potential height $V_0$ modifies the distance between minima, enabling control of the valley separation at a fixed lattice period.
+Additionally, because band inversion depends on both $q$ and the potential geometry, it can also be induced by changing $L$ or $W$ while holding $q$ constant above 2.
+Figure~\ref{fig:localminimaandmaxima2} demonstrates this tunability, showing that inversion can be induced or enhanced at a constant fractional order by adjusting individual potential parameters.

 This inversion leaves a measurable imprint on the interband structure.
 When the first excited band does not invert concurrently, the band gap $\Delta (q)$ exhibits a qualitative change.
 Before inversion, $\Delta (q)$ grows monotonically with $q$.
 After inversion completes, the $q$-sensitivity weakens, producing a kink at the inversion point.
-Representative $\Delta (q)$ curves may be seen in Figure \ref{fig:bandgap_discontinuity}.
+Representative $\Delta (q)$ curves may be seen in Figure~\ref{fig:bandgap_discontinuity}.

-Directness of the band gap is set by the $k$-alignment of the band-edge extrema.
+This measurable imprint is not restricted to the magnitude of the band gap, but can also affect the directness of the gap.
 The gap is direct if the ground-band maximum and first-excited-band minimum occur at the same $k$, otherwise it is indirect.
-Direct gaps enable momentum-conserving optical transitions and strong radiative coupling, while indirect gaps require phonon assistance, suppressing emission and altering carrier relaxation pathways \cite{SzeNg2006, Yu2010}.
+Direct gaps enable momentum-conserving optical transitions and strong radiative coupling, while indirect gaps require phonon assistance, suppressing emission and altering carrier relaxation pathways~\cite{SzeNg2006, Yu2010}.
 Increasing $q$ switches directness in some geometries, while others preserve it across $q$.
-The inversion of the first excited band follows a similar trend to that of the ground band; that is, taller potentials, thicker barriers, and more spaced wells promote inversion, but detailed proportionalities were not extracted.
+The inversion of the first excited band follows a similar trend to that of the ground band; that is, taller potentials, thicker barriers, and more spaced wells promote inversion.